MaruliHTGL/Deep-Learning-Churn-Customers/README.md

 # Deep Learning: Churn Customers

 <p style='text-align: justify;'> A tool to classify customers who will unsubscribe from credit cards using Deep Learning: Artificial Neural Networks.
 By using 1 input layer, 1 hidden layer (4 neurons and relu activation), and 1 output layer (1 neuron and sigmoid activation), an accuracy of 92% is obtained.
 The most influential data is their age and remaining credit card balance.
-The smaller their age and remaining balance, the less likely they are to not churn </p>
+The smaller their age and remaining balance, the less likely they are to not churn. </p>

 <br>